Lawrence County, Pennsylvania

 Help!
 I have a very aggressive weed growing in my yard.
 I have tried EVERYTHING to get rid of it.
 Is there a way I could send a photo to help identify it and get advice on how to get rid of it?
 Thanks, Susan

-Lawrence County PA horticulture over 3 years ago
+Lawrence County PA about 4 years ago

 I started 3 kinds of tomatoes and 2 kinds of peppers from seed using Ferry Morse seeds.
 The plants were a beautiful green until I put them outside last week to condition them for planting.
 I brought them inside the evening of the frost warning.
 After a few days outside the tomatoes started to become pale.
 Thinking they may be pot bound in their 3 inch containers I planted them on Saturday, May 23.
 Today, May 25, I realized the leaves now have pale pink spots on them.
 The pepper leaves are also affected.
 Looking up pictures of blight on young tomatoes on the internet I'm wondering if they have a fungus.
 I also read fungus spores can stay in the soil over the winter to attack your plants the following year.
 I dug a few plants up, removed them, and intended to burn them, then I decided to check with you before I continue.
 If it is a fungus and I replace them with purchased healthy plants, do I need to spray the new plants with a fungicide.
 If so, which one?
 If it's not a fungus what suggestions do you have?
 Thanks so much for your help! -Patty

-Lawrence County PA tomatoes over 4 years ago
+Lawrence County PA about 5 years ago

 We ordered pecan and almond trees ( deliveredbare root) and pear and nectarine trees in soil.
 We received them way ahead of schedule.
 We were advised to place them in planters, keep moist, and get some sun until weather gets better by local nursery.
 When should we plant them outside?
 Any advice would be appreciated